dvidelabs/flatcc/README.md

 ## Status

-Release 0.6.2 (in development) is primarily a bug fix release, refer to CHANGELOG for details, this note only mentions a subset of these.
+Release 0.6.2 is primarily a bug fix release, please refer to CHANGELOG for details, this note only mentions a subset of these.
 A long standing bug has been fixed where where objects created before a call to `_create_as_root` would not be properly aligned, and buffer end is now also